 The area surrounding Mount Triglav, the highest peak in the Julian Alps, is home to a spectacular variety of landscapes, including waterfalls, gorges and the beautiful Lake Bohinj.
 Many animals call the area home as well, such as the ibex, marmot, brown bear, golden eagle and chamois, a goat-antelope species of which there are only 2,000 in the world.
 Slovenia’s only national park, Triglav is full of history and legend.
 Antonio Stradivari reportedly made his world-famous violins with wood from the Bohinj Valley—allegedly selecting trees by listening to the sound each made as it traveled down the canals to the mill.
 Another popular legend describes Zlatorog (“Goldenhorn”), a white chamois buck that guarded treasure hidden in the mountains of the Triglav Valley.

-Which national park do you want to explore most?
+Which European national park do you want to explore most?
 Tell us in the comments!